Biden declares disasters in New York, New Jersey after dozens killed in Storm Ida

 President Joe Biden has declared major disasters in New York and New Jersey and is ordering federal aid to both states to help in the recovery of Storm Ida.

-The remnants of the power hurricane plowed into the northeast region last week bringing historic levels of rainfall and tornadoes.
+The remnants of the power hurricane plowed into the northeast last week bringing historic levels of rainfall and tornadoes.
 The storm killed at least 27 people in New Jersey and 13 in New York City.

-At least 50 people were killed in six Eastern states as some areas received a month’s worth of rain in a matter of hours.
+At least 50 people were killed across six Eastern states as some areas received a month’s worth of rain in a matter of hours.

 The deluge overwhelmed rivers and decades-old sewer systems.
 Most of those who died were trapped in basement apartments and vehicles, becoming swept away as they tried to escape.